-- Competing Programmatic Challenges

 - Natural Disasters (drought, weather extremes, etc.)

+- Economy

+- Appropriations changes

+- Public Policy changes

+- Government Regulations

 - Competing Public priorities

-- Government Regulations

-- Public Policy changes
+- Competing Programatic Challenges

-- Populations changes (immigration,new cultural groupings,etc.)
+- Populations changes (immigration, new cultural groupings, etc.)

-- Appropriations changes

-- Economy

 Anything that competes for public funding or that affects public policy can have an impact on this plan of work.
 Should significant external factors occur, many of the participants in this plan of work could have their funding, activities, or both re-directed.
 Changes in appropriations could affect funding support while changes in food regulations, public priorities, and population changes could affect specific program activities.
 Catastrophic events, such as hurricanes, could seriously affect funding and program activities for extended periods of time.